1984 New Zealand general election: Results

 The National Party, the incumbent government, was (as expected) strongest in rural areas.
 Most of the rural North Island was won by National, as were most of the rural areas on the South Island's eastern coast.
-In the larger cities, the party fared poorly, with Auckland and Christchurch being the only places that the party won seats.
-It was more successful in smaller cities, however, winning Rotorua, Tauranga, Invercargill, New Plymouth and Whangarei.
+In the larger cities, the party fared poorly, with the northern and the eastern affluent areas of Auckland and the western areas of Christchurch being the only places that the party won seats.
+It was more successful in smaller cities, however, winning Rotorua, Tauranga, Invercargill, New Plymouth and Whangārei.
 It was placed second in two Māori electorates, and third in the other two.

 The only minor party to win electorates was the Social Credit Party, which won East Coast Bays and Pakuranga (both in Auckland).
 It had held East Coast Bays before the election, but won Pakuranga for the first time.
 It did not manage to retain Rangitikei, which it had also held before the election.
 Social Credit candidates were placed second in six electorates, including Rangitikei.

 The New Zealand Party, despite gaining more votes than Social Credit, did not win any seats.
 Some commentators have suggested that the party was not seeking to do so, and instead was merely acting as a spoiler for National.
 This impression has been backed up by comments by Bob Jones himself.
 The party was, however, placed second in the electorates of Remuera (an affluent part of Auckland), Kaimai, and Tauranga.

 The Values Party, an environmentalist group, managed to win 0.2% of the vote, substantially below previous efforts.
 The party, which was in slow decline, would eventually vanish, but its ideals and goals would be reborn in the Green Party.